Pegasus Airlines: Development since 2010

 In October 2016, Pegasus Airlines announced it was offering three of its aircraft on the ACMI and leasing markets, stating severely decreasing passenger numbers.

+In August 2022, Pegasus Airlines experienced a data breach that exposed over 6.5TB of data, including a number of internal passwords and the personal information of flight crew.
+The breach occurred after Pegasus accidentally configured one of the Amazon S3 storage buckets used for PegasusEFB, its electronic flight bag system, to be without any security, exposing its contents to the public Internet.
+The breach affected Turkish Airlines and Air Manas, who also used PegasusEFB.

 Corporate affairs

+Business trends

+The key trends for Pegasus Airlines are (as of the financial year ending 31 December):

 Cabin

 Pegasus Airlines operates a one-class interior configuration on all of its aircraft.
-A "Flying Cafe" is available to all passengers whereby food and beverages are provided for an additional charge.
-Pegasus is also considering installing in-flight entertainment and charging for headphones (currently, only overhead screens are available on selected 737-800s and they only display a computer-generated map showing the flight's progress).
-All new Boeing 737-800s arrived after November 2011 have Boeing Sky Interior.
+A "Flying Cafe" is available to all passengers, whereby food and beverages are provided for an additional charge.
+Pegasus is also considering installing in-flight entertainment and charging for headphones (currently, only overhead screens are available on selected 737-800s, and they only display a computer-generated map showing the flight's progress).
+All new Boeing 737-800s which arrived after November 2011 have Boeing Sky Interior.

 Training and maintenance

 Unlike most low-cost carriers, Pegasus runs its own flight crew training centre and maintenance organisation, Pegasus Technic.
 Both centres are fully licensed and are used to train new staff members both on the ground and in the air.

 Sponsorships

 Pegasus Airlines was one of the official sponsors of Nef Stadium, the stadium of Turkish Football Club Galatasaray S.K. from 2011 to 2013.